Is WI-FI 6 the latest new shiny object?

 If you are expanding or adding to what you have, take a look, but it’s probably not a good value now and you won’t benefit from most of the improvements for quite a while.

-Remember, as a brand new thing, the first wave (sorry bad pun) of Wi-Fi 6 products might be buggy and have a price premium.
+As a brand new thing, the first wave (sorry bad pun) of Wi-Fi 6 products might be buggy and have a price premium.

-Don’t get me wrong, Wi-Fi 6 will become mainstream over time and is a great incremental evolution of an important, proven technology.
+Wi-Fi 6 will become mainstream over time and is a great incremental evolution of an important, proven technology.

-But unless you love living on the bleeding edge or need bragging rights to having the ultimate Wi-Fi gear, I would sit on the sidelines for now.
+Unless you love living on the bleeding edge or need bragging rights to having the ultimate Wi-Fi gear, I would sit on the sidelines for now.